owncloud-archive/documentation/admin_manual/configuration/user/user_auth_ldap.rst

 .. note::
-   The Group Member association is used to efficiently query users of a certain group, eg. on the userManagement page or when resolving all members of a group share.
+   The Group Member association is used to efficiently query users of a certain group, eg., on the userManagement page or when resolving all members of a group share.

 Dynamic Group Member URL
   The LDAP attribute that on group objects contains an LDAP search URL that determines what objects belong to the group.